theted/take-home-exercise/README.md

 ## Setup

 - The exercise requires [Node.js](https://nodejs.org/en/) to be installed.
-We recommend using the LTS version.
+We use v18 and recommend using either the same or the LTS version.
 - In the repo root directory, run `npm install` to gather all dependencies.
 - Next, run `npm run setup`.
 This will set up a local SQLite database, and add some seed data.
 This database will live in a local file named `database.sqlite3`.
 - Then run `npm run watch`.
 This should start the server in development mode.